thinktik/litemall/README.md

 this project is based on [litemall](https://github.com/linlinjava/litemall),We have made some modifications to it so that it can run correctly and efficiently on AWS Lambda.

+*This project is only for learning purposes.
+If it is used for commercial purposes, please contact the original author*

 What changes have we made：

 1. Treat litemall as a regular Java web project and